 The fully competitive model may also reduce the need or importance of a default provider, because such a provider is not found in competitive markets.

 The contestable market model poses an ambiguity in interpretation.
-Suppose that a deregulatory effort intends to benefit to consumers by encouraging free entry; but we observe that new competitors capture only a small share of the market.
+Suppose that a deregulatory effort intends to benefit consumers by encouraging free entry; but we observe that new competitors capture only a small share of the market.
 One explanation is that the existing utility has become much more efficient from the threat of competition.
 This interpretation is the theory of the contestable market model.
 However, another explanation is that entry barriers were not effectively removed and the existing monopolist has not become more efficient.
 Consequently, if only a small number of consumers use alternative providers, we cannot determine whether competition is successful or whether the monopoly is preserved.

 Several states are permitting free choice by all customers and are encouraging entry by marketers.
 However, in many of these states, only a small number of marketers are entering, and some are leaving.
 Perhaps the dominant utilities are becoming more efficient because of the threat of competition.
 Perhaps instead, entry barriers are discouraging effective competition.
 The utility remains the default provider because it is the obvious choice.
 However, if competition at the fringe is not effective competition, then the default provision of the local utility may also have non-competitive elements.